 During September 2018, the Company completed 43-101 compliant Preliminary Economic Assessment and resource update and is evaluating financing alternatives to move the project forward.
+This National Instrument 43-101 Technical report was filed on October 16, 2018.
 In addition, the Company plans to carry out programs to follow up on previously identified outcropping structures, sampling of historic workings and technical studies.